 In the year 1991, the Latin Disciples and Spanish Cobras began to have quarrels on the streets which swept allies into the mix and caused the Latin Jivers to sometimes have flare ups with fellow Folks that had beef with Latin Disciples.
 The Jivers and Disciples had a very strong brotherhood and the Jivers heavily backed the Maniac ways.

 In the year 1992, the issues between Disciples and Cobras got a little worse and now groups like Imperial Gangsters and Latin Eagles were fighting with other Folks.
 It became established that the Folks up north needed to separate to create independent identities and to make Insanes and Maniacs more official.
-The Jivers easily went with the Maniacs and became “Maniac Latin Jivers,” especially now that their leader was slain that year by a former member that flipped to a Warlord and they wanted to pay respects to him by keeping the “Insane” in their name.
+The Jivers easily stuck with the Maniacs but still would not become “Maniac Latin Jivers,” especially now that their leader was slain that year by a former member that flipped to a Warlord and they wanted to pay respects to him by keeping the “Insane” in their name.
 The Jivers were still Maniac although their name said they were Insane and they even helped bang against the Insanes when conflicts ensued with the Insane family.

 The Latin Jivers began to decline in numbers and they lost most of their territory.
 Cicero was shut down along with all their suburb operations in about the mid 1990s.
 The Jivers also withdrew from Belmont-Cragin and East Village.
 In East Humboldt Park the Rockwell and Crystal section closed down.
 The Jivers also lost some territory in Wicker Park because of gentrification as yuppies and hipsters moved in.
 The Jivers continued their existence regardless and continued to be a violent and renegade force on the streets that has always been something to be reckoned with.